baycom/rps/README.md

 ## Troubleshooting

 - In case the display shows 'SX127X FAIL' then the transceiver chip is broken or not usable.
 - In case some pagers are not working realiable adjust the transmitter frequency.
-For example if 446,15625Mhz is required, the frequency to enter is 446,14679 (9,46kHz less).
+For example if 446,15625Mhz is required, the frequency to enter is 446,14679 (offset of -9,46kHz).
 This might be a bug of SX127X chips in FSK mode.